ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/tools-ides.md

 The graphical visualization tool is embedded in the Visual Studio Code plug-in.

-## Swagger to Ballerina code generator
+## OpenAPI/Swagger to Ballerina code generator

-You can use existing Swagger files to generate connectors and services in Ballerina code.
-For details, see the [Swagger to Ballerina Code Generator](https://github.com/ballerina-platform/ballerina-lang/tree/master/misc/swagger-ballerina/modules/swagger-to-ballerina-generator).
+You can use existing OpenAPI/Swagger files to generate connectors and services in Ballerina code.
+For details, see the [OpenAPI/Swagger to Ballerina Code Generator](https://github.com/ballerina-platform/ballerina-lang/tree/master/misc/swagger-ballerina/modules/ballerina-code-generator).

 ## API documentation generator